canonical/maas/docs/ipv6.rst

 support, but with a number of limitations:

 * Nodes still boot, register, and install using the IPv4 network.
-* IPv6 addresses are only configured when using the Ubuntu fast installer.
+* IPv6 addresses are only configured when using the Ubuntu "fast" installer.
 * Most BMCs can only be controlled (e.g. to power nodes on/off) using IPv4.
 * MAAS still uses IPv4 for its internal operation.
 * For now, MAAS only supports IPv6 on networks where it also manages IPv4 DHCP.